abhimohta/abhimohta.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a Research Fellow at Microsoft Research India.
+You can find my complete resume [here](https://abhimohta.github.io/files/resume.pdf).